edereynaldesaintmichel/minitables/README.md

     const minitable = new MiniTable(minitable_elem);
   ```

-  Please note that, in this case, the data retrieved at the given url must have a structure like:
+  Please note that, in this case, the data retrieved at the given url should have a structure like:

   ```JSON
   {